MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-ps/sharepoint-online/Get-SPODataAccessGovernanceInsight.md

 ## DESCRIPTION

-Fetch details of various DAG reports available in SharePoint admin center.
+This cmdlet fetches details of various DAG reports available in SharePoint admin center.

 ## EXAMPLES